fundacionctic/connector-building-blocks/README.md

 The properties file for the consumer is located at [`dev-config/dev-consumer.properties`](dev-config/dev-consumer.properties).

-The properties are similar to the ones used for the provider, with the exception that, in the case of the consumer, the `edc.receiver.http.endpoint` property must point to the Consumer Pull URL of the Consumer Backend service (see the `consumer_backend` service in the [`docker-compose-consumer.yml`](docker-compose-consumer.yml) file):
+The properties are similar to the ones used for the provider, with the exception that, in the case of the consumer, the `edc.receiver.http.endpoint` property must point to the Consumer Pull URL of the consumer backend service (see the `consumer_backend` service in the [`docker-compose-consumer.yml`](docker-compose-consumer.yml) file):

 ```properties
 edc.receiver.http.endpoint=http://host.docker.internal:28000/pull
 ```

-**3. Deploy the connector alongside the Consumer Backend and the message broker**
+**3. Deploy the connector alongside the consumer backend and the message broker**

 > [!TIP]
-> Check the [FAQs](#frequently-asked-questions) to see why a **message broker** is necessary and what a **Consumer Backend** is.
+> Check the [FAQs](#frequently-asked-questions) to see why a **message broker** is necessary and what a **consumer backend** is.

 You need to deploy the stack defined in `docker-compose-consumer.yml` to start the consumer connector, the consumer backend and the message broker: